The Justice Files: Double murder in Moab solved

 Schulte believed Dog’s appearance forced the sheriff’s hand.

-Even though Pinkusiewiccz will never face justice in Moab, Schulte isn’t disappointed.
+Even though Pinkusiewicz will never face justice in Moab, Schulte isn’t disappointed.

 “It means I don’t have to face him,” Schulte said.
 “He’s already been sentenced.
 He’s already in hell and we’re done.”